 One of the favorite theses of the Kremlin propaganda is the supposed “artificiality” of the statehood of Ukraine, the territory of which supposedly very often consists of lands “donated” by someone.

 Russia, of course, “gave” the most, and now the Kremlin dictator Putin is conducting his own special operation to bring it all back.
-Such stupid political judgments for the 21st century find a response among a small group of useful idiots in the EU, who, out of stupidity, or maybe for a specific price, insist that in the event of global upheavals, the territories of Ukraine should be “divided” between Hungary, Romania and Poland.
+Political judgments so stupid for the 21st century find a response among a small group of useful idiots in the EU, who, out of stupidity, or maybe for a specific price, insist that in the event of global upheavals, the territories of Ukraine should be “divided” between Hungary, Romania and Poland.
 Why these figures have become more active right now, read in the material “Apostrophe”.

 László Torockai also criticized the foreign policy of Prime Minister Viktor Orbán and his Fidesz party, but approved cooperation with Russia and Turkey.
 In 2022, he spoke about the possible restoration of the common Polish-Hungarian border, which caused indignation among the Ukrainian Foreign Ministry, which called on Budapest to condemn his words.